JohnDanz/augur-core-changes/README.md

 # file structure in augur-core/develop
 ```
 Key : description
+*   : a file that is exists in this location for both master and develop
 +   : added file that didn't exist in master
 -   : removed file that used to exist in master
 ->  : existing file that was moved to a new location
-<-  : a file that was removed from this location and has been moved
+<-  : a file that was removed from this location and still exists
-*   : a file that is exists in this location for both master and develop
+      but has been moved
 ```
 ```
 src/